-&lt;sup>53 Different terminologies and definitions are used from country to country to refer to this kind of invention.
+Different terminologies and definitions are used from country to country to refer to this kind of invention.
 For example, "computer-implemented invention" is used in the practice of EPO to 'cover claims which involve computers, computer networks or other programmable apparatus whereby prima facie one or more of the features of the claimed invention are realized by means of a program or programs' (See: Guidelines for Examination in the European Patent Office (status April 2010) (hereinafter "EPO Guideline"), Part C, Chapter IV).
-On the other hand, "computer software-related invention (or software-related invention)" is used to mean an invention that needs software for practicing the invention in Examination Guidelines for Patent and Utility Model in Japan (hereinafter "JPO Guideline") (See: Part VII, Chapter I).
-Some articles define a "software invention" as "an invention within in a range of inventions which are implemented by means involving or including a programmed computer" (See: Professor David Bainbridge, Legal Protection of Computer Software, Fifth Edition (2008), 284).
+On the other hand, the Japan Patent Office use the terminology "computer software-related invention (or software-related invention)" regarding an invention that needs software for practicing the invention (JPO Examination Guidelines for Patent and Utility Model in Japan, Part VII, Chapter I).
+Some authors define a "software invention" as "an invention within in a range of inventions which are implemented by means involving or including a programmed computer" (See: Professor David Bainbridge, Legal Protection of Computer Software, Fifth Edition (2008), 284).

-&lt;sup>54 Among other authors see: Pamela Samuelson, A Case Study on Computer Programs, Global dimensions of intellectual property rights in science and technology, 284 (1993); John H. Barton, Adapting the Intellectual Property System to New Technology, Global dimensions of intellectual property rights in science and technology, 256 (1993); Masako Kikuchi, Patent Eligibility and Patentability of Computer Software Patents in the United States, Europe and Japan, CASRIP Newsletter Summer 2009, Volume 16, Issue 3.
+Among other authors see: Pamela Samuelson, A Case Study on Computer Programs, Global dimensions of intellectual property rights in science and technology, 284 (1993); John H. Barton, Adapting the Intellectual Property System to New Technology, Global dimensions of intellectual property rights in science and technology, 256 (1993); Masako Kikuchi, Patent Eligibility and Patentability of Computer Software Patents in the United States, Europe and Japan, CASRIP Newsletter Summer 2009, Volume 16, Issue 3.
 See Chapter II; and Talat Kaya, A Comparative Analysis Of The Patentability Of The Computer Software Under The Trips Agreement: The U.S., The E.U., And Turkey, 4 Ankara Law Review 1, 43, 64 (2007).

-&lt;sup>55 Eloise Gratton, Should patent protection be considered for computer software related inventions?, 7 Comp.
+Eloise Gratton, Should patent protection be considered for computer software related inventions?, 7 Comp.
 L. Rev. & Tech.
 J. 223, 223 (2003).

-&lt;sup>56 Barton, supra note 54 at 265.
+Barton, supra note 51 at 265.